S2H-Mobile/RoboND-Perception-Project/README.md

 # RoboND-Perception-Project

+[//]: # (Image References)

+[screenshot_world_3]: ./world_3_object_recognition.PNG

 This is my solution of the [Perception Project](https://github.com/udacity/RoboND-Perception-Project) for the Udacity Robotics Nanodegree.

 The challenge is a catkin ROS simulation environment where a PR2 robot must use its RGBD camera to perceive objects and place them in the appropriate dropbox.

+## Contents
-- The file [writeup.md](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/writeup.md) documents the workflow and solution strategy.
+- The file [writeup.md](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/writeup.md) documents the solution strategy.
-- The ROS node [object_recognition.py](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/object_recognition.py) performs the object recognition task and creates ROS messages for the ``pick_place_routine`` service.
+- The ROS node [object_recognition.py](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/scripts/object_recognition.py) performs the object recognition task and creates ROS messages for the ``pick_place_routine`` service.
+- The script [capture_features.py](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/scripts/capture_features.py) is used to generate feature data used in [train_svm.py](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/scripts/train_svm.py) for training a SVM model.
+- The script [features.py](https://github.com/S2H-Mobile/RoboND-Perception-Project/blob/master/scripts/features.py) defines the features used to characterize the objects in the scene.

 ## Setup and Usage
 1. Follow the setup instructions of the [Udacity Perception Exercises](https://github.com/udacity/RoboND-Perception-Exercises) and the [Udacity Perception Project](https://github.com/udacity/RoboND-Perception-Project).
 After completing these steps you have a catkin workspace containing the packages ``sensor_stick`` and ``pr2_robot``.